mgk2014/PCMLAI-CAPSTONE2/README.md

     <img src="plots/Top10Features.png" alt="Top 10 features" width="600">

-- Further exploration was done with Randomized Search CV (50 models) and a new model with top 10 contributing features.
-The final Macro F1 scores of these experiments were very similar to results shared here.
+- Further exploration was done with Randomized Search CV (validated 50 models), and another model with top 10 contributing features.
+The Macro F1 scores of these experiments were very similar to results shared here.
 The details are in the linked Jupyter notebook.

 - To help understand the contribution of various features to a single prediction, 'waterfall' library were used.
-Here it predicts TP for a single alert by producing three different probability scores for BP, FP and TP [[0.10477976 0.42804762 0.46717262]] respectively, thus predicting the majority class i.e. True Positive
+Here it shows the contribution of each feature in prediction for a single alert by producing three different probability scores for BP, FP and TP [[0.10477976 0.42804762 0.46717262]] respectively, thus predicting the majority class i.e. True Positive, in this example.

     <img src="plots/featurecontributionofprediction.png" alt="Top 10 features" width="500">